 Joining DSA means making a commitment to cooperation and solidarity.
-Not only do you help further democratic socialist ideas in the United States, you also become part of a community that shares your values.
+Join and help us build working class power, further democratic socialism in the United States, and fight to democratize our economy and society.

-DSA Members participate in a variety of ways, depending on time, financial resources, and interests.
+As a DSA member, you can participate in a variety of ways, depending on your time, financial resources, and interests.
 All are important.

-DSA’s national teams are autonomous groups organized around issues of identity or particular political interests.
-The commissions help link DSA to critical social movements and provide an important mechanism through which DSA members can mobilize around particular issues within the organization.
-Current caucuses and working groups are:
+DSA’s national working groups, caucuses and commissions organize around issues of identity or particular political interests.
+These help link DSA to critical social movements and provide an important mechanism through which DSA members can organize at the national or chapter level.

 - Afrosocialists and Socialists of Color Caucus